Green-Software-Foundation/if/docs/Rimpl.md

 Every `Rimpl` execution goes through a lifecycle, a set of distinct steps which process the graph in stages.

-Curranty the lifecycle is fixed but in the future this maybe be configurable via plugins.
+Currenty the lifecycle is fixed but in the future this maybe be configurable via plugins.

 ```mermaid
 flowchart TB